Rotation-Induced Effective Anisotropy in White Dwarfs as a Newtonian Benchmark with Relativistic Scale Assessment: Discussion and conclusions

-Within the explored parameter range, the reduced model produces the expected trend-level response to increasing rotation: interior profiles (Figs.~1--4) and the global families $M(\rho_c)$ and $R(\rho_c)$ shift toward larger radii and modestly larger masses relative to the non-rotating benchmark (Figs.~\ref{fig:sprint_fig1}--\ref{fig:sprint_fig3}).
-The consolidated high-density readout reported in Table~\ref{tab:summary} shows percent-level increases in the limiting mass and a systematic increase in the limiting radius as the rotation proxy $f$ is raised, while all retained families remain sub-Keplerian according to diagnostics evaluated on the rotating configurations \citep{Tassoul1978}.
+This mapping keeps the spin frequency explicit and preserves a one-dimensional hydrostatic system.
+Its interpretation is deliberately limited: $\Delta_{\rm rot}$ is not a microscopic pressure anisotropy of the stellar matter, but an effective representation of the spherically averaged centrifugal contribution.

-A key interpretive point concerns the operational meaning of the ``limiting'' values in Table~\ref{tab:summary}.
-In the Newtonian Chandrasekhar model, the mass approaches an asymptotic limiting value at large $\rho_c$ \citep{Chandrasekhar1931,Chandrasekhar1939,ShapiroTeukolsky1983}, so a finite scan can exhibit a saturation plateau rather than a sharply localized interior turning point.
-In the present grids the discrete maximum occurs at the upper edge of the sampled domain ($\log_{10}\rho_c=11$ for all families).
-Accordingly, $(M_{\rm lim},R_{\rm lim})$ should be read as saturation estimates within the explored range rather than as a definitive stability boundary for fully rotating equilibria.
+The numerical sequences show the expected rotational response.
+As the rotation proxy $f$ increases, the density and pressure profiles become slightly broader, and the global families $M(\rho_c)$ and $R(\rho_c)$ move toward larger masses and radii relative to the non-rotating Chandrasekhar sequence.
+In the high-density readout summarized in Table~\ref{tab:summary}, both $M_{\rm lim}$ and $R_{\rm lim}$ increase monotonically with $f$.
+For the largest retained value, $f=0.35$, the limiting-mass shift remains at the percent level, while the corresponding configurations stay sub-Keplerian and the bulk-interior measure $\mathcal{A}_{10^{-2}}$ remains below unity.

-The reduced model intentionally trades geometric fidelity for speed and interpretability.
-Because the mapping relies on the angular average $\langle\sin^2\theta\rangle=2/3$, it cannot represent the genuine axisymmetric deformation of rotating configurations (equatorial bulge and polar flattening).
-Its outputs are therefore best interpreted as controlled one-dimensional trends rather than precise predictions for individual fast rotators.
-In addition, we restricted ourselves to uniform rotation and Newtonian self-gravity; differential rotation, multidimensional equilibrium effects, and relativistic corrections lie outside the present setup.
-The regime of use is nevertheless explicit and testable: we enforce the sub-Keplerian (mass-shedding) constraint on the rotating solutions \citep{Tassoul1978}, and we monitor the bulk-interior strength of the mapped term via $\mathcal{A}_{10^{-2}}$, which is designed to avoid contamination from the low-pressure surface layer.
+The limiting quantities should be understood in the operational sense used throughout the paper.
+For the cold Newtonian Chandrasekhar equation of state, the mass approaches an asymptotic value at large central density \citep{Chandrasekhar1931,Chandrasekhar1939,ShapiroTeukolsky1983}.
+In the present finite grid the discrete maxima occur at $\log_{10}\rho_c=11$.
+The quoted values of $(M_{\rm lim},R_{\rm lim})$ are therefore high-density saturation estimates within the adopted interval, not exact maximum-mass configurations and not a complete stability boundary for rotating white dwarfs.